Illinois bonds trade higher in wake of state budget action

-CHICAGO, July 5 Prices on some Illinois general obligation bonds rose in secondary market trading on Wednesday after a holiday weekend packed with legislative action on the state's first budget since 2015.
+CHICAGO, July 5 (Reuters) - Prices on some Illinois general obligation bonds rose in secondary market trading on Wednesday after a holiday weekend packed with legislative action on the state's first budget since 2015.

 Spreads on bonds due in 2025 tightened to a range of 238 to 210 basis points over Municipal Market Data's benchmark triple-A yield scale from a previous 276 basis points, according to MMD.
 For some bonds maturing in 2029, the spread narrowed to 220 basis points over the scale from 275 basis points.